Palestinian insurgency in South Lebanon: Outbreak of the Lebanese Civil War in 1975

-1982 war
+1982 Israeli invasion of Lebanon

 The 1982 Lebanon war began on 6 June 1982, when Israel invaded again in direct retaliation over the assassination attempt by ANO (Abu Nidal organization), a splinter group from Fatah) on Shlomo Argov, the Israeli ambassador to the UK, attacking Palestinian military bases and refugee camps affiliated with Palestine Liberation Organization and other Palestinian military movements, including the ANO.
 During the conflict, over 17,000 Lebanese were killed, and the Israeli army laid siege to Beirut.
 During the war, fighting also occurred between Israel and Syria.
 The United States, fearing a widening conflict and the prestige the siege was giving PLO leader Yasser Arafat, got all sides to agree to a cease-fire and terms for the PLO's withdrawal on 12 August.
 The predominantly Muslim Multinational Force in Lebanon arrived to keep the peace and ensure PLO withdrawal.
 Arafat retreated from Beirut on 30 August 1982 and settled in Tunisia.

+PLO's political objectives

+Palestinian guerrilla action intended to serve as a war of national liberation for Palestinians.
+While the envisioned goal evolved, by 1977, PLO's political objective was to create a Palestinian state in the West Bank and Gaza Strip.

+In 1968, the PLO called for the establishment of a nonsectarian democratic state in all of historical Palestine, in which Christians, Muslims and Jews would have equal rights, thereby tacitly accepting Jewish presence in Palestine.
+The goal was akin to regime change in Israel, as opposed to a drastic redrawing of borders.
+In 1974, PLO accepted the creation of a "national authority" in the West Bank and Gaza as a first stage towards liberating Palestine.
+This represented a fundamental change in PLO's objectives, as it was interpreted as an acceptance of two states in historic Palestine, and thus an implied recognition of Israel.

+This tacit recognition of Israel caused the Rejectionist Front to break away. who accused the PLO of "capitulation" and even assassinated PLO diplomats.
+Many Israelis dismissed these changes, arguing that the idea of "stages" implied the PLO sought to create a single state.
+Some Palestinians who supported the 1974 changes insisted that a single democratic state remained their long-term objective.

+This ideological struggle continued until the 13th PNC meeting in March 1977, which endorsed the idea of a Palestinian state alongside Israel.
+This "independent state" would comprise the West Bank and Gaza, which was widely interpreted as accepting Israel's permanent existence.
+Shortly after that, the PLO established contacts with the Israeli left.